Criteria for Success

 - How will your graduate experience prepare you for a career that expands scientific understanding or benefits society?

-The connection between your experiences and these NSF GRFP’s goals may feel obvious to you, but you should make these connections explicit for your audience: this will make it easy for them to put you in the “yes” pile.
+The connection between your experiences and these selection criteria or goals may feel obvious to you, but you need to make these connections explicit for your audience.
 Be sure to tie your concrete experiences back to the Intellectual Merit and Broader Impacts criteria explicitly.
 For example, how did your three hours of volunteer work per week influence the STEM potential of young students?
 (Broader Impact)

 State how the support of the NSF will impact your future career